VDA5050/VDA5050/VDA5050_EN.md

 TEACHIN | NO | YES | YES | YES | YES | NO | NO
 STARTUP | NO | NO | YES | YES | YES | NO | NO
 INTERVENED | NO | YES | NO | NO | YES | Only 'cancelOrder' allowed | YES
+> Table 2:  Overview of operating modes and their allowed interactions between mobile robot and master control.

 ## 6.13 Action states